GideonBrimleaf/fate_character_generator/README.md

 # Fate Accelerated Character Manager

-React Web App to store character sheets for [Fate Accelerated Edition](https://www.evilhat.com/home/fae/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was built to test the functionality of React Router and Local Storage
+React Web App to store character sheets for [Fate Accelerated Edition](https://www.evilhat.com/home/fae/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was built to test the functionality of React Router and Local Storage.

 ## Running the Project

+In development - this project runs with the [Fate Character Development Server](https://github.com/GideonBrimleaf/fate_character_dev_server) in development.
+Ensure you clone down this repository as well to get the project running locally.

 ### `npm install`